The uncertainty that plagues life in crisis-ridden Venezuela is also wreaking havoc on relationships - WTOP News

 Accountant Pedro Requena has seen many a friend leave, but the news hit differently when the woman he had spent three “incredible” months dating in 2021 told him she was moving with her mom to Turkey.
 Requena, 26, was swooning over her, but he was committed to finishing his university degree and did not consider migrating.

-With no guarantee she would ever return or he would ever be able travel across the world to see her, they still decided to give long-distance a try.
-They woke up early or went to bed late so that they could have video calls despite their seven-hour time difference.
+With no guarantee of when they could visit each other, they still decided to give long-distance a try.
+They woke up early or went to bed late so that they could have video calls despite their seven-hour difference.
 They watched movies and TV shows simultaneously.
 They texted and texted and texted.

 “Venezuelans adapt to anything,” he said.
 “The crisis changes you.”